jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-junior-resident.md

   clearly what you will want soon.
 Be consistent in how you ask for each
   category: "may I have 3 punch please", "we will need a 3 punch soon".
-  Whatever feels natural, keep doing it that way so that the scrub tech can recognize the key phrase even when their back is turned.
+  Whatever feels natural, keep doing it that way so that the scrub tech can recognize the key phrase even when they are turned to the back table.

 - **Please and thank you.** When things are slow and smooth, adding these little niceties now and then keeps things pleasant.
 When things are moving